johnwargo/arduino-https-client-example/readme.md

 Initially, I panicked a bit thinking that using HTTPS connections on an Arduino device would be painful.
 I knew I'd have to manage certificates in my sketch and I wasn't looking forward to embedding certificates in my code and troubleshooting connection issues.

 It turns out the process is not that bad, so I decided to build a sample project and publish it.
-I'll publish the full description on johnwargo.com and update this with a link to the post
+I'll publish the full description on johnwargo.com and update this with a link to the post.

+**Note:** To build this example, I started with the Arduino [BasicHTTPSClient](https://github.com/espressif/arduino-esp32/tree/master/libraries/HTTPClient/examples/BasicHttpsClient) sample sketch.
+That one didn't work for me, so I had to go off on my own and write this.

 ## Target Server